 Fax: +39 06 58 55 33 49

-All fellowship proposals are assessed by the Fellowship Selection Committee.
+The Fellowship Selection Committee assesses all fellowship proposals.
 Candidates will be informed of the Committee’s decision in writing as soon as results are available.
 The timeframe for receiving notification varies depending on the number of proposals received.

 Proposals are evaluated according to the following criteria: